 .3 General - Anyone may attend open meetings of the Board of Directors and its committees and be heard at the discretion of the presiding officer.

-5.6 DUTIES AND POWERS - The Board of Directors shall act for XXSI and the House of Delegates during the intervals between meetings of the House of Delegates, except that it shall not remove a Board Member, an Administrative Review Board member, or other person not appointed by the Board of Directors or amend these Bylaws.
+5.6 DUTIES AND POWERS - The Board of Directors shall act for WISI and the House of Delegates during the intervals between meetings of the House of Delegates, except that it shall not remove a Board Member, or other person not appointed by the Board of Directors or amend these Bylaws.
 Any actions taken are subject to the exercise by the House of Delegates of its powers of ratification or prospective modification or rescission.
 In addition to the powers and duties prescribed in the USA Swimming Rules and Regulations or elsewhere in these Bylaws, the Board of Directors shall have the power and it shall be its duty to:

-.1 Establish and direct policies, procedures and programs for XXSI;
+.1 Establish and direct policies, procedures and programs for WISI;

-.2 Oversee the conduct by the officers and staff of XXSI of the day-to-day management of the affairs of XXSI;
+.2 Oversee the conduct by the officers and staff of WISI of the day-to-day management of the affairs of WISI;

 .3 Elect Athlete At-Large Board Members if they are not elected in a timely fashion;

-.4 Provide advice and consent to appointments proposed by the General Chair as required under these Bylaws or the XXSI Policies and Procedures;
+.4 Provide advice and consent to appointments proposed by the General Chair as required under these Bylaws or the WISI Policies and Procedures;

-.5 Cause the preparation and presentation to the House of Delegates of the annual budget of XXSI and make a recommendation to the House of Delegates concerning the approval or disapproval thereof;
+.5 Cause the preparation and presentation to the House of Delegates of the annual budget of WISI and make a recommendation to the House of Delegates concerning the approval or disapproval thereof;

 .6 Approve the annual review/audit;